mP1/j2cl-java-util-Base64/README.md

 ### Missing functionality

-Some methods from both `Decoder` and `Encoder` may not be implemented, such as the public methods with signatures including `ByteBuffer`, `InputStream` and `OutputStream`.
+Some methods from both `Decoder` and `Encoder` may not be implemented, such as the public methods with signaturesincluding `ByteBuffer`, `InputStream` and `OutputStream`.

 ### Transpiling

-The `j2cl-maven-plugin` will repackage the source during the transpile phase, so `walkingkooka.javautilbase64j2cl.java.util.Base64` is available in javascript as `java.util.Base64`.
+The `j2cl-maven-plugin` will shade the source during the transpile phase, so `walkingkooka.javautilbase64j2cl.java.util.Base64` is available in javascript as `java.util.Base64`.